Baby Play Packs

 Further down this page you will find a series of short videos to accompany these packs that have been filmed by some of the artists who work regularly with Theatre Hullabaloo.

-From April – June 2021 we are running a short evaluation with York St John University to better understand the effect of the Hullabaloo Baby Play Pack Programme on the experience of new babies and their families.
-Click here to access the Participant Information Sheet for this evaluation.
+From April – June 2021 we ran a short evaluation with York St John University to better understand the effect of the Hullabaloo Baby Play Pack Programme on the experience of new babies and their families.

 Ages: 0 - 1